5 Knit Gifts to Start and Finish Before Christmas

 We’re right in the thick of the holiday season, with Thanksgiving behind us and Christmas looming around the corner.
 Now is the time when folks get frantic about getting all of their gift shopping and making done before December 25th.
 Is there even still time to knit gifts for family members and friends?
 You betcha!

 If you are worried about starting new projects for people this late in the game, you’re in luck.
 Accessories and home décor projects with thicker yarn gauges knit up in no time.
-Check out these 5 super simple, cute, and quick gift projects that you can knit up in the next three weeks.
+Check out these 5 super simple, cute, and quick gift projects that you can knit up in the next couple of weeks.

 1. Simple Slippers by Melissa Stajda